 Moving over to the Pershing Memorial area you can place various presentation on the walls of the Memorial space and learn about how American created a nearly 5 million person military force from a tiny standing army and deployed a fighting force of 2 million to France to decisively change the course of the war in just 18 months

 At the North Lower Terrace at President Wilson's quote, you can place an augmented reality viewer on the wall and select from over 50 short videos covering all the social aspects of WWI and how the War that Changed the World completely transformed every aspect of American life.

 And finally, and perhaps most important, on the upper terrace by the Peace Fountain is where you can use the Visitor Guide App to explore the hundreds of Stories of Service that have been submitted to us by the public over the centennial period.
 Everyone is invited to contribute to this archive that lets you submit your ancestor's story of service in WWI, whether military or civilian.
 All these stories will be accessible in both the WWI Memorial Apps, the "Visitor Guide" for those at the Memorial in D.C.
 AND the "Virtual Explorer" that bring the entire memorial to everyone, anywhere whether at home or in the classroom.

-Version 1.0 available now - Search for "WWI Memorial" in your App Store
+Search for "WWI Memorial" in your app store

-The WWI Memorial Virtual Explorer App is available both from the Google Play and the App Store.
+The WWI Memorial "Visitor Guide" App is available both from the Google Play and the App Store.
 There are no costs and no in-game purchases required.
 It is suitable for any age above 12 years-old with some depictions of battles and wounded soldiers.